euphonie/study-notes/Engineering Tools/Cloud/GCP/Networking.md

 	- VPNs can be used to connect with local infrastructure over the internet using the IPSEC protocol.
 It uses a **Cloud Router** that lets other networks and the VPC exchange route information over the VPN using the Border Gateway Protocol.
 		- For example having a subnet in VPC, the on-premise infrastructure automatically gets routes to it.
 - Direct Peering
-	- For users that don't want to use the internet, for security concerns or reliability of the bandwidth, they can use Pe
+	- For users that don't want to use the internet, for security concerns or reliability of the bandwidth, they can use Peering.
+Peering means putting a router in the same public data center as a Google point of presence and exchanging traffic.

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTkxMzI2MzQ5NSwxNjEyMDIyNjMsMTE1Mj
+eyJoaXN0b3J5IjpbLTE3ODA1MjU4MjEsMTYxMjAyMjYzLDExNT
-c1NjEwMCwxNzQ5MTk1OTMxLC00NzAxODk3NywxMjU1MDkyOTIx
+I3NTYxMDAsMTc0OTE5NTkzMSwtNDcwMTg5NzcsMTI1NTA5Mjky
-LDE2NTQxNjgzNzksMTI4MDI0ODgzOV19
+MSwxNjU0MTY4Mzc5LDEyODAyNDg4MzldfQ==
 -->